For Anthony S. Fauci, going to a ballgame is ‘the one fun thing I can’t wait to do’

 The judgment of what percentage of capacity you’re going to have is likely going to be influenced by what the level of baseline infection is in the community surrounding and the geographic area of the ballpark.

-Q: It stands to reason that baseline number will be different everywhere, so we’ll see different attendance limits throughout the season.
+Q: It stands to reason that baseline number will be different everywhere, so we will see different attendance limits throughout the season.
 But one team is opening the season at 100 percent capacity.
 What do you make of that?

 A: What team is that?